okta/okta-signin-widget/README.md

 #### clientId

-> **Note**: This configuration value can be found in the Okta Admin UI under the application's "General Settings"
+> **Note**: This configuration value can be found in the Okta Admin UI.
+See our [developer guide](https://developer.okta.com/docs/guides/find-your-app-credentials/main/) for help with finding your application's clientId

 Client Id of the application.